 On the left side of the hurricane (9 o'clock on our imaginary clock face), the maximum sustained winds flow against the steering currents.
 So, in the example above, the steering current of 30 mph would reduce the 100 mph hurricane wind speed to 70 mph, according to UCAR.
 The National Hurricane Center takes this into account when issuing official wind estimates.

 Storm surge is greatest on the eastern side of a hurricane too

 The faster winds on that energized "right side" of the hurricane create higher waves, slightly higher wind gusts and the storm surge.
 The National Hurricane Center wrote that storm surge triggered by the low pressure of the storm (the atmosphere pressing less on the surface of the water) is minimal – about 5% – compared to the amount of water forced onshore by the hurricane-force wind.

 When a storm surge triggered by being in the right quadrant of the storm aligns with a waterway like a bay or river, the effects can be even more dangerous.

-The 115 mph winds out of the northeast were an offshore wind and actually forced water out of Tampa Bay.
-The video shows exposed sea walls and birds walking on what hours before was underwater by feet:
+The 115 mph winds out of the northeast were offshore and actually forced water out of Tampa Bay.
+The video shows exposed sea walls and birds walking on what, just hours before, was underwater by feet: